COMMUNITY PROGRAMS

 development and learning.
 It is proven to have a positive impact on child, educator and family outcomes, with lasting change in children’s lives both before and after they start school.
 Since 1972, the Abecedarian Approach has been used successfully in centre-based care, home visiting programs, family day care homes, and public school pre-K settings.
 Today, the Abecedarian Approach is recognised as an evidence-based, proven program that integrates basic principles of human learning and development into a fun, affordable, and effective approach to early childhood education.

-Swans Onslow's 3A Family Fridays incorporates the Abecedarian Approach into an informal weekly session for parents/carers and children led by early childhood professionals.
+Swans Onslow 3A Family Friday in corporates the Abecedarian Approach into structured weekly sessions for aprents/carers and children led by Swans Onslow 3A Practioners.

 Swans Onslow has incorporated the Abecedarian Approach into its other programs, and it also forms the basis of the Early Learning Program at Onslow School, meaning the community is benefitting from a coordinated approach and use of pedagogical language.